matnoel/EasyFEA/README.md

 For each simulation, users create a **mesh** and a **model**.
 Once the simulation has been set up, defining the boundary conditions, solving the problem and visualizing the results are straightforward.

-Numerous examples of mesh creation are available in [Mesh](https://easyfea.readthedocs.io/en/latest/examples/Meshes/index.html) examples.
+Numerous examples of mesh creation are available in the [Meshes](https://easyfea.readthedocs.io/en/latest/examples/Meshes/index.html) gallery.

 The simplest and quickest introduction is shown below and is available in the [Beginner’s Guide](https://easyfea.readthedocs.io/en/latest/begin.html).